anderslogg/geco/docs/paper-joss-2022/paper.md

 # Method and implementation

-To construct stationary solutions the code relies on a reduction method in which the distribution function for the matter is assumed to depend on the position and momentum phase-space coordinates solely through conserved quantities, such as the particle energy and angular momentum about the axis of symmetry.
+To construct stationary solutions, the code relies on a reduction method in which the distribution function for the matter is assumed to depend on the position and momentum phase-space coordinates solely through conserved quantities, such as the particle energy and angular momentum about the axis of symmetry.
 With this ansatz the Einstein--Vlasov or Vlasov--Poisson system (depending on the gravitational model used) forms a semi-linear integro-differential system of equations.
-In GECo, the form of the ansatz is called a `MaterialModel` and several different choices are implemented as subclasses of the dolfin Expression class.
+In GECo, the form of the ansatz is called a `MaterialModel` and several different choices are implemented as subclasses of the FEniCS/DOLFIN Expression class.
 The semi-linear integro-differential system is solved via a mass-preserving fixed point scheme using Anderson acceleration [@Walker:2011].
-At each step of the fixed point method the linear system of equations is solved using finite elements implemented with the FEniCS toolkit [@Logg:2012].
-The computational domain is taken to be the half-meridional plane $\{(r,z): r>0, z>0
-\}$ in cylindrical coordinates, with a semi-circular outer boundary
+At each step of the fixed point method, the linear system of equations is solved using finite elements implemented with the FEniCS toolkit [@Logg:2012].
+The computational domain is taken to be the half-meridional plane $\{(r,z): r>0, z>0 \}$ in cylindrical coordinates, with a semi-circular outer boundary \autoref{fig:Solution}.
-\autoref{fig:Solution}.
 Details of the mathematical formulation and implementation can be found in [@Ames:2016]

 # Functionality